zeke/tree-hugger/readme.md

 # tree-hugger

-Squeeze delicious metadata from a tree of JSON, YAML, and Markdown files.
+🌳 Squeeze metadata from a tree of JSON, YAML, and Markdown files.

 ## Installation